 Chemistry is an exciting and diverse subject.
-In fields as varied as biology, medicine, ecology, agriculture, fuels, high technology, material science, and engineering, creative individuals with solid backgrounds in chemistry have dramatically changed many aspects of modern life.
+In fields as varied as biology, medicine, ecology, agriculture, fuels, high technology, material science, and engineering, creative individuals with solid backgrounds in chemistry have dramatically influenced modern life.

-Mississippi College has a century-long record of providing a foundational education in chemistry, and its program is fully accredited by the American Chemical Society.
+Mississippi College has a century-long record of providing foundational education in chemistry, a program fully accredited by the American Chemical Society.
 There are other careers in science, but none more challenging and diverse than chemistry.
 Do you want a challenging and lifelong adventure?
 Chemistry at Mississippi College is a great start.

 Quick Facts About MC Chemistry

-- MC Chemistry alumni are on the faculty or administration of no fewer than 26 colleges and universities in the United States.
+- MC chemistry department alumni are on the faculty or administration of no fewer than 26 colleges and universities in the United States.

-- In Franklin & Marshall Report on Baccalaureate Origins of Doctoral Recipients, MC Chemistry ranks in the top 8% nationally based on the percentage of graduates who have earned Ph.D.s in the chemical sciences.
-Furthermore, in our classification, MC Chemistry has the #1 ranking in the southeastern United States.
+- In Franklin & Marshall Report on Baccalaureate Origins of Doctoral Recipients, the MC chemistry department ranks in the top 8% nationally based on the percentage of graduates who have earned Ph.D.'s in the chemical sciences.
+Furthermore, in our classification, the chemistry department has the #1 ranking in the southeastern United States.

-- MC has one of the largest and most active Student Affiliates of the American Chemical Society chapters in the nation.
+- MC has one of the largest and most active student chapters of the American Chemical Society chapters in the nation.
 The group has received a Chapter Award from the American Chemical Society (ACS) for several years.

-- Chemical & Engineering News, 2008, stated that MC continued to lead the state in the number ACS certified chemistry/biochemistry majors.
+- In 2008, Chemical & Engineering News stated that MC continued to lead the state in the number of ACS certified chemistry/biochemistry majors.

-- An MC Chemistry alumnus currently serves as Chancellor of the University of Mississippi.
+- Daniel W. Jones, an alumnus of the MC chemistry department, currently serves as Chancellor of the University of Mississippi.